 Furnace and heating inspection cost

 A furnace inspection costs $70 to $130, not including cleaning, maintenance, or repairs.
 A furnace tune-up costs $150 to $500 and includes cleaning and maintenance to keep the system running smoothly.
-A gas-fueled heater has more components to inspect than an electric furnace, requiring additional service and safety checks.
+Gas-fueled heaters have more components to inspect than electric furnaces, requiring additional service and safety checks.

 Air duct inspection cost